Index or Summary of Anchor Links on Your Site

 It is important to do this with only header articles of a type like & lt; H2 & gt ;, you also cannot have added any tags between the H2 headers of the article code.
 If something is wrong, the editor will assign the wrong variables each time you replace it.

-The replacement will take the information from the first summary.
-O lol in the text serves to prevent the replacement from repeating the process on the same line as the list (don't forget to delete it later).
-In the repetition of the process it will skip the & lt; H2 & gt; with ID and goes straight to the correct header.
+The substitution will take the information from the first summary.
+The lol in the text serves to prevent the substitution from repeating the process on the same line of the list (don't forget to delete it afterwards).
+In the repetition of the process, it will skip the

 It may seem a little confusing, I think all of this could be better explained on video.
 Anyway, use your head a little, speed up your work and index your articles to stand out from the competition and improve your SEO.